OmniLayer/omniwallet/database/SQLstatements.md

  1. Foreach address, update AddressBalances if there are new transactions
 5. Get latest transaction history for the addresses (now or on demand?)
  1. Update AddressesInTransactions & Transactions if there are new transactions

+Update the lastlogin time if the wallet state is "Active"
 ```
+Start Transaction

 Update
 	Wallets
 set